Sounds like a dream, right?

 The only freelancer you know who earns thousands of dollars online works for The New York Times, has been featured in Forbes magazine, has been freelancing for more than five years, or they have an exceptional command in English.

 In other words, it’s NOT the average person struggling to land a client who pays $5 per 500 words.
 You’d think that these thousand-dollar writers have a magic wand.

 How do they do it?
 You ask.

 The truth might surprise you.
 The writers or copywriters that command this rate have followed a proven process.
-If you follow the exact same process like they have done in the past, chance are, you’ll command those rates like them.
+If you follow the exact same process as they have done in the past, chances are you’ll command those rates like them.
 Want to know the steps that they took to fame?
 Let’s dive right in…

 The Most Important Lesson I Learnt About Freelancing